Bike Safety Tips

 - Always ride with at least one hand on the handlebars.
 Carry books and other items in a bicycle carrier or backpack

-- Cycling should be restricted to off-roads (e.g. sidewalks and paths) until age 10
+- Cycling should be restricted to off-roads (sidewalks and paths) until age 10

-- Adult supervision of child cyclists is essential until you are sure a child has good traffic skills and judgment
+- Adult supervision of child cyclists is essential until they've learned good traffic skills and judgment

 Watch for and Avoid Road Hazards